 - Hypomelanotic macules (3 or more at least 5 mm diameter)

 - Multiple retinal hamartomas

-- Cortical dysplasias (more than 3).
+- Multiple cortical tubers and/or radial migration lines.
 This includes tubers and cerebral white matter radial migration lines.

 - Subependymal giant cell astrocytoma(s)